€57,48 €47,50 excl. VAT

 General information

 Hypertrophic Cardiomyopathy (HCM) is a serious disorder characterized by an enlarged heart, which can lead to weakness, fatigue and (potentially fatal) heart failure.
-This specific variant of the disease, found in the Ragdoll, is caused by a dominant mutation to the gene MYBPC3.
+This specific variant of the disease, found in the Ragdoll, is caused by a mutation to the gene MYBPC3.
+It seems to inherit in an autosomal dominant way with incomplte penetrance.
 A related variant has also been observed in the Maine Coon, Munchkin and Scottish Fold.

 Clinical features